-We are heavily dependent on our senior management, particularly Dr. Patrick Soon-Shiong, and a loss of a member of our senior management team in the future could harm our business.
+We are heavily dependent on our senior management and Chairman, particularly Drs.
+Patrick Soon-Shiong and Rao Haris Naseem, and a loss of a member of our senior management team in the future could harm our business.

-If we lose members of our senior management, we may not be able to find appropriate replacements on a timely basis, and our business could be adversely affected.
-Our existing operations and continued future development depend to a significant extent upon the continued performance and active participation of certain key individuals, including Dr. Soon-Shiong, our Chairman, Chief Executive Officer and our principal stockholder.
-Although we expect Dr. Soon-Shiong will continue to devote on average at least 20 hours per week to our company, he will continue to primarily focus on ImmunityBio, Inc., or ImmunityBio, a publicly-traded, clinical-stage immunotherapy company, of which he is Executive Chairman and Global Chief Scientific and Medical Officer.
+If we lose members of our senior management or board of directors, we may not be able to find appropriate replacements on a timely basis, and our business could be adversely affected.
+Our existing operations and continued future development depend to a significant extent upon the continued performance and active participation of certain key individuals, including Dr. Soon-Shiong, our Chairman, former Chief Executive Officer and our principal stockholder, and Dr. Naseem, our Chief Executive Officer and a significant stockholder of ours.
+Dr. Soon-Shiong continues to primarily focus on ImmunityBio, Inc., a publicly-traded, clinical-stage immunotherapy company, of which he is Executive Chairman and Global Chief Scientific and Medical Officer.
 Dr. Soon-Shiong will also devote time to other companies operating under NantWorks, a collection of multiple companies in the healthcare and technology space that Dr. Soon-Shiong founded in 2011.
 We do not believe Dr. Soon-Shiong has any material conflicting obligations as a result of his involvement with other companies.
 Additionally, we are dependent on commercial relationships with various other parties affiliated with NantWorks and with Dr. Soon-Shiong and we may enter into additional relationships in the future.
 If Dr. Soon-Shiong was to cease his affiliation with us or with NantWorks, these entities may be unwilling to continue these relationships with us on commercially reasonable terms, or at all.
-The risks related to our dependence upon Dr. Soon-Shiong are particularly acute given his ownership percentage and role in our company.
-If we were to lose Dr. Soon-Shiong, we may not be able to find appropriate replacements on a timely basis and our financial condition and results of operations could be materially adversely affected.
-We have not entered into, nor do we intend to enter into, an employment agreement with Dr. Soon-Shiong.
+In addition, Dr. Naseem continue to primarily focus on Summus Holdings, LLC and its portfolio companies.
+We do not believe Dr. Naseem has any material conflicting obligations as a result of his involvement with these other companies.
+The risks related to our dependence upon Drs.
+Soon-Shiong and Naseem are particularly acute given their ownership percentage and role in our company.
+If we were to lose either Dr. Soon-Shiong or Dr. Naseem, we may not be able to find appropriate replacements on a timely basis and our financial condition and results of operations could be material nationwide and continued high rates of employee turnover continuing into 2023.

-We also face significant competition for employees from other healthcare-related companies and software businesses, which include both publicly-traded and privately-held companies, and we may not be able to hire new employees quickly enough to meet our needs.
-This competition has become exacerbated by the increase in employee resignations in 2021 reported by employers nationwide and continued high rates of employee turnover continuing into 2022.
 To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided equity incentives that vest over time and, in some cases, upon the occurrence of certain events.
 The value to employees of these equity incentives that vest over time may be significantly affected by movements in our stock price that are beyond our control and may at any time be insufficient to counteract more lucrative offers from other companies.
 We may face challenges in retaining and recruiting such individuals due to sustained declines in our stock price that could reduce the retention value of equity awards.
 Although we may have employment agreements with certain of our key employees, these employment agreements provide for at-will employment, which means that any of our employees could leave our employment at any time, with or without notice.
 We do not maintain "key man" insurance policies on the lives of these individuals or the lives of any of our other employees.